JuliaFEM/AbaqusReader.jl/README.md

 - `M` = Modified formulation
 - `E` = Enhanced

-### Adding New Elements
+### Adding New Element Types

 Adding new element types is easy!
-Element definitions are stored in a TOML file (`src/abaqus_elements.toml`) rather than in code.
+Element definitions are stored in a TOML file (`data/abaqus_elements.toml`) rather than in code.
 To add a new element:

-1. Open `src/abaqus_elements.toml`
+1. Open `data/abaqus_elements.toml`
 1. Add an entry following the existing format:

 ```toml